-Upon completion of this offering, based on our shares outstanding as of September 30, 2017, we will have [●] shares of common stock outstanding based on the issuance and sale of [●] units in this offering.
-Of these shares, only [●] are subject to a contractual lock-up with the underwriter for this offering for a period of 90 days following this offering.
+Upon completion of this offering, based on our shares outstanding as of September 30, 2017, we will have 7,282,601 shares of common stock outstanding based on the issuance and sale of 3,828,000 Class A Units in this offering and assuming no conversion of the Series A Preferred Stock and no exercise of the Series A warrants or Series B warrants.
+Of these shares, only 117,564 are subject to a contractual lock-up with the underwriter for this offering for a period of 90 days following this offering.
 These shares can be sold, subject to any applicable volume limitations under federal securities laws, after the earlier of the expiration of, or release from, the 90-day lock-up period.
+The balance of our outstanding shares of common stock, including the existing holdings of Messrs.
+Schuler and Scully (and their related entities), as well as any shares of common stock included in units or issuable upon the exercise of warrants and preferred stock purchased in this offering, may be resold in to the public market immediately without restriction, except to the extent owned or purchased by our affiliates and subject to volume limitations of Rule 144 or other applicable restrictions under the Securities Act of 1933, as amended.
 The balance of our outstanding shares of common stock, including any shares of common stock included in units or issuable upon the exercise of the warrants and preferred stock purchased in this offering, may be resold into the public market immediately without restriction, unless owned or purchased by our affiliates.
 Moreover, some of the holders of our common stock have the right, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.